Graved Salmon prepared successfully, Recipe with Tips from the Cook

 Marinating salmon: Salt, spices and weight on the fish creates a fantastic taste experience!

-Means cook Thomas Sixt
+Means Chef Thomas Sixt

 All right?
 Of course salt alone on the fish is a bit boring, so we add sugar, herbs and some alcohol to make it really exciting.